Paradoxdotexe/vade-mecum/src/pages/docs/vale_of_myths.md

 ### Class Abilities

 Monks innately gain class abilities that allow them to harness their inner energy to overcome challenges.
-They also have access to a number of Chi Points, or CP, granted by their Spiritual Talisman.
+They also have access to a number of Chi Points, or CP, granted by their _Spiritual Talisman_.

 ##### ClassAbilityTable_Monk_Innate